 The way you get support from us might be different for a while, but we are still here.
-We’ll do everything we can to help you stay safe.
 If you're worried about something, please get in touch.
+You can contact us on 0161 474 1343 or email us on [email protected].

-- While our hub is open 9:00 - 14:30 on weekdays, we are trying to limit the number of people coming in.
-We’ll do your appointment over the phone or on Skype instead.
+- While our hub is open 9:00 – 16.45 on weekdays, we are trying to limit the number of people coming in.
+We’ll do your appointment over the phone or on Skype or Whatsapp instead.
+If it's urgent, we can see you face-to-face.

 - If you need to make a referral, we are here to support you into treatment.
 Please get in touch with us.

-- Our needle exchange is open from 9:45 - 14:15 on Monday to Friday.
+- Our needle exchange is open from 9:00 – 16.45 from Monday to Friday.
 You can also get naloxone and sharps boxes.

-- We are offering needle exchange deliveries daily from 15:00 - 17:00.
+- We are offering needle exchange deliveries daily and it can be ordered to be posted to you.
 Give us a ring if you'd like us to deliver to you.

 How we can help